18 Places to Visit Near Amsterdam by Train

 1. ZAANDAM & ZAANS SCHANS

-Tours: Zaans Schans, Volendam & Marken day trip from Amsterdam
+Book it: Zaans Schans, Volendam & Marken day trip from Amsterdam

 The region’s showcase is Zaans Schans, where the hands of time have stood still in 18th century Holland.
-This was the height of industrialization when over 600 windmills were built in the area.
+This was the height of industrialization, when over 600 windmills were built in the area.

-Some of these windmills are still operational centuries later making the banks of the Zaan river a veritable paradise for windmill lovers.
+Some of these windmills are still operational centuries later, making the banks of the Zaan river a veritable paradise for windmill lovers.

-Further enchantment awaits upon visiting Zaandam itself, Czaar Peterhuisje is a little wooden house dating back to the 17th century or “insta-famous” Inntel Hotel made up of no less than 70 colorful stacked houses.
+Further enchantment awaits upon visiting Zaandam itself, Czaar Peterhuisje is a little wooden house dating back to the 17th century, or “insta-famous” Inntel Hotel made up of no less than 70 colorful stacked houses.
 Zaandam is a 9-minute train ride from Zaandijk.

-The proximity to the city coupled with the fact it is a breeze to get to make Zaandam one of the most popular day trips from Amsterdam.
+The proximity to the city, coupled with the fact it is a breeze to get to make Zaandam one of the most popular day trips from Amsterdam.
 Be aware that despite being wonderfully scenic, the bustling waterfront around Zaans Schans tends to get very crowded in the summer months.

-Alternatively: While Zaandam is one of the easiest bike rides from Amsterdam, consider renting a bike and venturing out from Amsterdam.
+Alternatively, while Zaandam is one of the easiest bike rides from Amsterdam, consider renting a bike and venturing out from Amsterdam.
 A scenic 50-minute bike ride awaits!

 2. WEESP

-Travel time: 16 min
+Train time: ~16 min

 The seemingly unassuming town of Weesp has documented city rights dating back more than 700 years.
 This picture-perfect medieval town perched upon the Vecht river historically flourished thanks to the trade along the river Vecht as well as the production of porcelain and – surprisingly – beer & gin.

-Honor the beer legacy by popping into the former church now turned craft brewery Wispe Brouwery to try some (modern-day) local beers and grab a bite to eat.
+Honor the beer legacy by popping into the former church now turned craft brewery Wispe Brouwery, to try some (modern-day) local beers and grab a bite to eat.
 My personal favorite was the Wispe Blonde, perfect for a warm summer night.

-During the summer a seasonal river cruise from Weesp to Fort Uitermeer is run by volunteers.
+During the summer, a seasonal river cruise from Weesp to Fort Uitermeer is run by volunteers.
 The cruise takes place on a house-shaped boat (De Vuurlinie).
-Take a memorable float between mills, ducks and a host of lavish houseboats.
-The cruise is only available upon request, inquire in advance for both availability and price.
+Take a memorable float between mills, ducks, and a host of lavish houseboats.
+The cruise is only available upon request; inquire in advance for both availability and price.

 READ BEFORE YOU GO | 8 Unmissable things to do in Weesp